purplediane/purplediane.github.io/_posts/2017-05-06-variables-and-references.md

 [[0, 1, 0], [0, 1, 0], [0, 1, 0]]
 ```

 Wait, what?
 How did this happen?
-It's that crazy old bucket vs. reference thing again.
+It's that crazy bucket vs. reference thing again.
 When we created `matrix`, the system created 3 references to the list `[0] * 3`.
-So when we changed the middle value, it appears to change all 3 of the middle lists, but really there is only one physical list, with 3 references to it.
+So when we changed the middle value, it appears to change the middle value of all 3 lists, but really there is only one list, with 3 references to it.

 How to create the matrix correctly?
 We could try: